Connect your existing authentication system to cStar so customers can use their own account for support. No separate cStar login required.

 "Signature expired"

-• Generate signatures server-side on each page load, not cached
+- Generate signatures server-side on each page load.
+Never cache them.

 "Customer not linked"

-• The first verified login creates the link—subsequent logins update it
+- The first verified login creates the link.
+Subsequent logins update name/email if they've changed.

 Security Notes

-• Rate limiting protects against brute-force signature guessing
+- Rate limiting guards against brute-force signature guessing.